laravelkr/docs/kr/errors.md

     /**
      * Report or log an exception.
      *
-     * This is a great spot to send exceptions to Sentry, Bugsnag, etc.
+     * This is a great spot to send exceptions to Flare, Sentry, Bugsnag, etc.
      *
      * @param  \Exception  $exception
      * @return void